 Any clinical or behavioural research study that involves human participants requires ethics review and approval to ensure that the research meets federal ethical requirements and protects the welfare of study participants.

 Research ethics review is a process of initial and ongoing review and monitoring of research involving human participants.
+The review is conducted by a Research Ethics Board (REB), made up of an independent committee of experts who provide initial review and ongoing monitoring of the study.

 PHSA and its agencies are subject to The Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans.
 This is a joint policy of Canada’s three federal research agencies – the Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council of Canada (NSERC), and the Social Sciences and Humanities Research Council of Canada (SSHRC).